-The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 and include all adjustments necessary for the fair presentation of our financial position as of March 31, 2023 and December 31, 2022, and our results of operations for the periods presented.
-The results for the three months ended March 31, 2023 are not necessarily indicative of the results to be expected for any subsequent period or for the year ending December 31, 2023 and therefore should not be relied upon as an indicator of future results.
+The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 and include all adjustments necessary for the fair presentation of our financial position as of June 30, 2023 and December 31, 2022, and our results of operations for the periods presented.
+The results for the three and six months ended June 30, 2023 are not necessarily indicative of the results to be expected for any subsequent period or for the year ending December 31, 2023 and therefore, should not be relied upon as an indicator of future results.

 Significant Accounting Policies, Estimates and Judgments - The preparation of condensed consolidated financial statements and related disclosures in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported and disclosed in the condensed consolidated financial statements and accompanying notes.
 On an ongoing basis, we evaluate our estimates, including those related to, but not limited to, the fair value of investments, the commissions we expect to collect for each approved member cohort, valuation allowance for deferred income taxes, provision (benefit) for income taxes and the assumptions used in determining stock-based compensation.
 We base our estimates of the carrying value of certain assets and liabilities on historical experience and on various other assumptions that we believe to be reasonable.
 Actual results may differ from these estimates.
-There have been no material changes to our significant accounting policies discussed in our Annual Report on Form 10-K for the year ended December 31, 2022.
+There have been no material changes for the six months ended June 30, 2023 to our significant accounting policies discussed in our Annual Report on Form 10-K for the year ended December 31, 2022.